 I’m a big layers buff and take full advantage of them in Painter.
 The Layers Palette in Corel Painter Essentials 7 is much more simplified as compared to Painter.
 Corel’s just sticking to the basics in this version.
 That means no grouping and no lifting the canvas to a watercolor layer.
 You can collapse (merge) selected layers together and drop layers down to merge with the canvas layer.
 (Which is a quasi-layer.
 Think of it as an actual surface and your layers are sheets of clear plastic to paint upon.)

-Essentials lacks any special types of layers such as natural watercolor layers, ink layers, and FX layers.
-There’s also no checkbox that allows you to pick up color from layers below.
+Essentials lack any special types of layers such as natural watercolor layers, ink layers, and FX layers.
+There’s also no checkbox that allows you to pick up colors from the layers below.
 Not the end of the world if you’re a newbie.

 You can’t utilize masks with your layers.
 This is an issue for me because I’ve found masks to be useful due to the fact that you can trim things without destroying them.

-Corel has been pretty awesome about keeping RIF files (Painter’s native file format) backwards compatible between versions of Painter.
+Corel has been pretty awesome about keeping RIF files (Painter’s native file format) backward-compatible between versions of Painter.
 RIF files created with either Painter Essentials or the full version of Painter can be opened by either program.

 On a related note, Essentials can also open native Photoshop PSD files.
 PSD is a great format to use between 2D programs.

 One of the latest features being pimped in Painter Essentials 7 is AI-Based Photo Painting.
 Auto-Painting has always been around, but the big difference is that the AI-based auto painting is more aware of details as opposed to just using random dabs that clone a particular point in the photo.